Letting agents act on behalf of landlords.

 Choosing a letting agency

-If your landlord uses a letting agent to manage its’ properties, then the agent must be licensed under the Rent Smart Wales scheme.
+Letting agents in Wales must be licensed under the Rent Smart Wales scheme.
 Don’t be afraid to ask the agent if they have a licence.
 If they do then they must keep to the requirements of a Code of Practice and can face penalties if they don’t comply.
+You can check to see if an agent has a licence here.
 See our pages on Landlord registration and licensing for more information.

 Before agreeing to take accommodation from a letting agency find out:

-- what sort of tenancy agreement they are offering
+- what sort of occupation contract they are offering

 - what charges you will have to pay before you move in